Control Access and Secure Your Data

 It’s easier to see the predicate on the dataset edit page.

-- On the Analytics home tab, click Browse All.
+- On the Tableau CRM home tab, click All Items.

 - Click Datasets.